In-Page Navigation

 Scope

-• The work outlined in the budget must align with the goals and work described in the science proposal
+The work outlined in the budget must align with the science goals described in the science proposal.
+Any work not described in the science proposal is considered out-of-scope, including but not limited to:

-• Ground-based observing, lab work, citizen science or reduction of ancillary data not described in the original proposal
+• Reduction or analysis of ancillary data not described in the science proposal.

 Are you submitting a Continuation budget?